jrr6/Caffeinator/README.md

 * **Why can't I open Caffeinator?**

   Probably because Caffeinator is not signed with a Developer Certificate.
-To open Caffeinator the first time after installing or updating it, right-click on the app icon and click "Open," then confirm that you trust the app.
+To open Caffeinator for the first time after installation, right-click on the app icon and click "Open," then confirm that you trust the app.

 * **Why isn't there an option to specify a utility as an argument to `caffeinate` (as is shown in the man page)?**